So just in case you think it’s only you that’s had a difficult client, let me clear something up really quick:

 There’s a difference between legally having the right to deny someone’s refund request (which, if you have things setup properly, you’re probably within your rights) and wanting to keep someone around.

-If a difficult client asks for a refund AND you don’t want to work with that person anyway, I say let them go.
+If a difficult client asks for a refund AND you don’t want to work with that person anyway, I say let them go (and DON’T feel bad about having to do so).
 Not because you don’t have the legal right — but because you’re actually costing your business money in the long run.
 Hear me out.

 If you deny this difficult client’s refund request, you’re almost guaranteeing yourself that they’re going to threaten you with a lawyer or actually go to a lawyer to send you a nasty letter.
 Worse case scenario, they go to a lawyer and try to sue you to get their money back.